 Health Foundation Year for Medicine

-We are now offering an exciting gateway route into medicine for students from some under-represented groups.
-This course offers standard medical training with the addition of a foundation year (a total of six years).
+Our Health Foundation Year for Medicine is an exciting gateway route into medicine for students from some under-represented groups.
+This course offers standard medical training with the addition of a Foundation Year (a total of six years).

-Note: This programme is intended for school-leavers.
+This programme is intended for school-leavers – applicants who are currently studying A level or equivalent qualifications.
 It is not open to graduates, students who have already commenced or completed another HE programme or overseas applicants.

 Applicants must meet the following Essential Criteria from Group 1 and 2 to be considered for this route.
 Applicants must provide evidence of meeting the essential criteria at the point of application.
 We will send you an email to request this information.